maxwellb/okaysql/docs/developer-guide/create-a-stream.rst

 *does not stop* persistent queries.
 Your KSQL servers continue to process the queries, and queries run continuously until you terminate them explicitly.

+To stream the result of a SELECT query into an *existing* stream and its underlying topic, use the INSERT INTO statement.

 .. note::

-   A SELECT statement by itself is a *non-persistent* continuous query.
-The result of a SELECT statement isn't persisted in a Kafka topic and is only printed in the KSQL console.
-Don't confuse persistent queries created by CREATE STREAM AS SELECT with the query result from a SELECT statement.
+    The CREATE STREAM AS SELECT statement doesn't support the KEY property.
+    To specify a KEY field, use the PARTITION BY clause.
+For more information, see :ref:`partition-data-to-enable-joins`.

 The following KSQL statement creates a ``pageviews_intro`` stream that contains results from a persistent query that matches "introductory" pages that have a